 She says the neighborhood was also turned off by a lack of commitment by the city to cover cleaning and maintenance costs.

-“Pioneer Square didn’t feel like it should be the only neighborhood solely responsible for cleaning and maintaining a pubic restroom long term,” she says.
+“Pioneer Square didn’t feel like it should be the only neighborhood solely responsible for cleaning and maintaining a public restroom long term,” she says.

 In contrast to earlier statements by neighborhood advocates that Pioneer Square is uniquely in need of a public bathroom, Smith now says that the neighborhood has more options than most for people needing to go: Both train stations, the Klondike Gold Rush museum, the ferry terminals, and other locations have public options.
 The missions also allow people to use their facilities.
 That said, she acknowledges a lack of bathroom access can be a hardship on the poor.